skedastik/vscode-ty-levels/README.md

 ### Transforming geometry and actor elements

 Physically transform geometry and actors en masse by selecting the elements you want to transform and executing any of the following commands.
+The entire document will be affected if no selection is made.

 #### Translation